-Rule 9074-1 SUBMISSION, SETTLEMENT OR PRESENTMENT OF ORDER, JUDGMENT, OR DECREE - Amended August 1, 2013
+Rule 9074-1 SUBMISSION, SETTLEMENT OR PRESENTMENT OF ORDER, JUDGMENT, OR DECREE - Amended December 1, 2017

 - (a) Submission or Settlement of an Order, Judgment, or Decree.
-Unless the Court orders otherwise, if, following a hearing or decision, the Court directs a party to submit or settle an order, judgment, or decree, the party, within fourteen (14) days of the issuance of the Court's ruling shall deliver the proposed order, judgment, or decree directly to the Judge's chambers upon not less than two days' notice to all parties to the adversary proceeding or contested matter, except that such notice period shall not apply if all parties to the adversary proceeding or contested matter have consented in writing to the proposed order, judgment, or decree.
+Unless the Court orders otherwise, if, following a hearing or decision, the Court directs a party to submit or settle an order, judgment, or decree, the party, within fourteen (14) days of the issuance of the Court's ruling, must deliver the proposed order, judgment, or decree directly to the Judge's chambers upon not less than two (2) days' notice to all parties to the adversary proceeding or contested matter, except that such notice period shall not apply if all parties to the adversary proceeding or contested matter have consented in writing to the proposed order, judgment, or decree.
 Failure to submit or settle an order, judgment, or decree within the fourteen (14) day period may result in the imposition of sanctions, including, without limitation, (i) dismissal for failure to prosecute or (ii) an award of attorney's fees.
-One (1) day notice is required of all counterproposals.
+One (1) day's notice is required of all counterproposals.
 Unless the Court orders otherwise, no proposed or counter-proposed order, judgment, or decree submitted or settled pursuant to this rule shall form a part of the record of the case, adversary proceeding, or contested matter. - (b) Notice of Motion upon Presentment and Opportunity for Hearing with Respect to Certain Motions, Applications, and Objections - (1) Use.
-Unless the Court orders otherwise, where it is anticipated that a motion, application, or objection of a type set forth below will be uncontested, the motion, application, or objection may be made upon notice of presentment conforming substantially to the appropriate form following this rule: - (A) Application to confirm a sale pursuant to Local Bankruptcy Rule 6004-1; - (B) Motion to extend the time to assume or reject a lease pursuant to section
+Unless the Court orders otherwise, where it is anticipated that a motion, application, or objection of a type set forth below will be uncontested, the motion, application, or objection may be made upon notice of presentment conforming substantially to the appropriate form following this rule: - (A) Application to confirm a sale pursuant to Local Bankruptcy Rule 6004-1; - (B) Motion to extend the time to assume or reject a lease pursuant to section 365(d)(4) of the Bankruptcy Code; - (C) Motion for entry of a default judgment in an adversary proceeding pursuant to Bankruptcy Rule 7055 and Local Bankruptcy Rule 7055-2; - (D) Motion to extend the time to object to discharge or dischargeability pursuant to Bankruptcy Rule 4004 or 4007; - (E) Application to avoid a judicial lien that impairs an exemption pursuant to section 522(f) of the Bankruptcy Code; - (F) Application for an examination pursuant to Bankruptcy Rule 2004 to the extent that the application is not granted ex parte; - (G) Objection to a claim of exemption pursuant to Bankruptcy Rule 4003(b); - (H) Application to approve a loan modification under Local Bankruptcy Rule 9019-2; - (I) Request for a post-confirmation order pursuant to Local Bankruptcy Rule 3021-1: - (J) Application to employ a professional person pursuant to section 327(a) of the